bitnami/readme-generator-for-helm/README.md

 to allow text block upfront each section table in README.md.
 When changing the tag values for these, ensure to not being conflicted with `section` config option.

+If you are using a customized [configuration file](#configuration-file), please add the new default tags to prevent any incorrect behavior.

 ### 2.0.0

 The -m (--metadata) option has been renamed to -s (--schema) in order to properly identify what it generates.